The never ending laundry pile can be so overwhelming…and monotonous.

-If your laundry piles are consuming your thoughts, here are 3 fairly painless ways to reduce the amount of clothing that you wash on a weekly basis.
+If your laundry piles are consuming your thoughts (and all of your time), here are 3 fairly painless ways to reduce the amount of clothing that you wash on a weekly basis.

 Wear pajamas more than one night.